 Yes!
 Well again, sort of!
 The coral polyp and the zooxanthellae have a unique relationship.
 This is called a symbiotic relationship, which in simple terms, means they rely on each other to survive.
 The polyp needs the algae to generate its food, whereas the algae need the polyp as a home!
 This complicated relationship is one of the things that makes coral so unique and special.
 Reefs consist of millions of these partnerships.
 Over time, reefs develop, and these separate coral colonies begin to compete for space.
 Just like trees in a jungle, reefs need sunlight to survive.
-When space becomes contested, the corals generate a limestone skeleton to grow towards the surface, to have greater access to sunlight.
+When space becomes contested, the hard, reef-building corals generate a limestone skeleton to grow towards the surface, to have greater access to sunlight.
 This amazing process is what creates the incredible shapes and formations found on the Great Barrier Reef and why no two reefs are ever the same.

 Here at Ocean Rafting, we are proud to showcase the fringing reefs of the Whitsundays.
 Our qualified team of Skippers, Eco-hosts, Marine Biologists and Master Reef Guides will be available to guide you around the snorkel locations, providing information on the stunning reefs in our region.